sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 The protocol to implement in this section is the [`TIME`](http://tools.ietf.org/html/rfc868) protocol.
 It is different from the previous examples in that it sends a message, which contains a 32-bit integer, without receiving any requests and loses the connection once the message is sent.
 In this example, you will learn how to construct and send a message, and to close the connection on completion.

-Because we are going to ignore any received data but to send a message as soon as a connection is established, we cannot use the `messageReceived()` method this time.
+Because we are going to ignore any received data but to send a message as soon as a connection is established, we cannot use the `channelRead()` method this time.
 Instead, we should override the `channelActive()` method.
 The following is the implementation:

 ```java
 package io.netty.example.time;